 11 May, 2012

-May 11 (Apex) Local hero Fernando Alonso set the early pace in the first practice session of the Spanish Grand Prix weekend at Circuit de Catalunya, as the European leg of the 2012 Formula One world championship got underway.
+May 11 (GP247) Local hero Fernando Alonso set the early pace in the first practice session of the Spanish Grand Prix weekend at Circuit de Catalunya, as the European leg of the 2012 Formula One world championship got underway.

 Most of the teams, particularly the big guns, are expected to roll out some major updates to their cars during the course of the next three days but the first morning session – run under glorious sunshine and bright blue skies – did not witness any radical movement in the pecking order, however it is still early days and the track very ‘green’.

 Alonso was late going out, but just after the hour mark his name was top of the timing screens, his best time 1 minute 24.430 set shortly after that which suggests that there is still substantial time to be found as the track rubbers-in and gets quicker.

 Team mate Felipe Massa was just over a second down on Alonso’s best, 12th and the timing sheets.

 Bahrain Grand Prix winner Sebastian Vettel topped the timing screens briefly in the Red Bull RB8, before Alonso got going.
 The reigning world champion ended the session second best.

 Showing a good turn of speed, in the wake of some major upgrades first scene at Mugello, was Kamui Kobayashi in the Sauber C31 who was fast throughout the session and racking up 28 laps in the process.